-Mr. HILDYARD brought forward the case of Susanah Evans, who was carried to Hamburg by a Belgian procuress for the purposes of prostitution ; and asked if the attention of the Government had been directed to the fact of the systematic traffic of this kind.
-He stated that the State of Hamburg levied a tax of £7 10s. a-year on each legalised prostitute in the city.
-Sir G. GREY said the attention of the Government had been directed to the case ; a despatch had been received from Colonel Hodges, the British Consul on order that measures might be taken to obstruct and check this nefarious traffic.
+Mr. HILDYARD brought forward the case of Susanah Evans, who was carried to Hamburg by a Belgian procuress for the purposes of prostitution ; and asked stated that the State of Hamburg levied a tax of £7 10s. a-year on each legalised prostitute in the city.
+Sir G. GREY said the attention of the Government had been directed to the case; a despatch had been received from Colonel Hodges, the British Consul on place on Monday evening, when Mr. J. R. Stebbing, order that measures might be taken to obstruct and the President and Chairman, Dr. Booth, the Hon. and check this nefarious traffic.

 THE NEW JUDGESHIP IN IRELAND .- Mr. Keogh, the Attorney-General for Ireland, will succeed the late Judge Torrens.
-Mr. Fitzgerald, the Solicitor-General for Ireland, becomes Attorney General; and, in all probability, Mr. Christian, Q.C., will become Solicitor-General.
+Mr. Fitzgerald, the Solicitor-General for Iroland, becomes Attorney General; and, in all probability, Mr. Christian, Q.C., will become Solicitor-General.

-DEATH OF COOMBES, THE EX-CHAMPION OF THE THAMES. -Robert Coombos, for many years connected with the River Thames, and patronised by the various acquatic clubs, has expired at his residence, Putney, after a short illness.
+DEATH OF COOMBES, THE EX-CHAMPION OF THE THAMES.-Robert Coombes, for many years connected with the River Thames, and patronised by the various acquatio clubs, has expired at his residence, Putney, after a short illness.